ghostrider-05/patreon-api.ts/docs/guide/features/index.md

 When fetching a resource the response is a JSON:API response and is typed based on the query, see [the introduction](../introduction).

-You can also [normalize](./simplify) responses to connect the relationships and included.
+You can also [normalize](./simplify) responses to connect the relationships and included items.

 ## Testing